moli-php/cr/README.md

 # sysgen-angular1
 converted to angular js

-import source.sql file on your phpMyadmin or own sql ide
+import source.sql file on your phpMyadmin or you own sql ide